jehasius/DRLND-Project-Continuous-Control/Report.md

 ## 5. Simulation<a name="sim"></a>
 The model was successfully trained and the agent was able to reach target locations.
+Picture of the Unity simulation - typical position of the robotic arm before the training.
+![alt text][image4]

+Picture of the Unity simulation - typical position of the robotic arm after the training.
 ![alt text][image2]

 <a name="future"></a>
 ## 6. Ideas for future work
 The alorithm is running quit well but we can try to tune hyper-parameters.
 Testing different network architecture that uses other network architectures.
-Solving the second option with 20 robotic arms with useful for algorithms like [PPO](https://arxiv.org/pdf/1707.06347.pdf), [A3C](https://arxiv.org/pdf/1602.01783.pdf), and [D4PG](https://openreview.net/pdf?id=SyZipzbCb) that use multiple (non-interacting, parallel) copies of the same agent to distribute the task of gathering experience.
+Solving the second option with 20 robotic arms with useful for algorithms like:
+[PPO](https://arxiv.org/pdf/1707.06347.pdf), [A3C](https://arxiv.org/pdf/1602.01783.pdf), and [D4PG](https://openreview.net/pdf?id=SyZipzbCb) that use multiple (non-interacting, parallel) copies of the same agent to distribute the task of gathering experience.